 Previous research has shown that people tend to be happier when they are focused on the task at hand—such as reading a book, having sex, or studying—rather than letting their minds wander at the same time.

 But what happens when you take away those external activities, leaving only the wandering mind?
-According to the researchers, whose work was published this week in Science, we get very uncomfortable very quickly.
+According to the researchers, whose work was

 In six experiments in the laboratory, researchers asked more than 400 college students to sit alone in a room without their usual worldly distractions, instructing them to entertain themselves with only their thoughts as best as they could.